uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 eClass has a limitation where it only shows the due date for the last lab section of the week, but for Monday labs it is due Monday.
 For Wednesday labs it is due Wednesday.

 Create a git tag "part1" before 4PM and submit only the link to your tag.

+* A tag is just a name for a commit, so do not create the tag until you have your final commit for part 1!

 Don't forget to push the tag to GitHub.